Voices

 the flowers as they bloom and wilt.

-There are so many voices besides ours.
+There are so many worlds besides ours.